Dungeons & Dragons: Shadow over Mystara: Characters

 Players, upon completion of their first stage, are prompted to enter a character name.
 Unlike many games at the time which only allow a person to enter three letters, Shadow over Mystara has space for six.
-The game provides a default name for each of the characters; the default name is also automatically used if the player tries to submit a blank name or use vulgarity.
+The game provides a default name for each of the characters.
+The default name is also automatically used if the player tries to submit a blank name or use vulgarity.

 Release

-The arcade version of the game was released in 1996.
+The arcade version was released in 1996.
 The guide/art book was published by Shinseisha in the Gamest Mook series that same year.

 Dungeons & Dragons Collection

 Dungeons & Dragons Collection is a two-disc compilation of Tower of Doom and Shadow over Mystara.
 It was released only in Japan on March 4, 1999, exclusively for the Sega Saturn.
 The ports have minor differences in gameplay, and there is a maximum of two players instead of the original four.
-Originally Capcom planned to release Tower of Doom as a standalone title on Sega Saturn and Sony PlayStation, but cancelled the plan early on.
+Capcom originally planned to release Tower of Doom as a standalone title for the Sega Saturn and Sony PlayStation, but cancelled the plan early on.
 It was initially announced that the collection would be released for both the Saturn and PlayStation, with the PlayStation version due for a U.S. release, but the PlayStation version was never completed.

-In 1999, GameSpot's James Mielke criticized the loading times as "horrendous", with mid-level battles occasionally pausing to let data stream in, and "as a very basic scrolling hacker", he called it simply "OK" and average.
+In 1999, James Mielke of GameSpot criticized the loading times as "horrendous", with mid-level battles occasionally pausing to let data stream in, and "as a very basic scrolling hacker", he called it simply "OK" and average.
 In 2005, IGN picked the Dungeons & Dragons Collection as one of the top ten co-op games.
 Retro Gamer included it on their list of ten essential Saturn imports, praising its "stunning animation thanks to using the 4MB ram pack" and opining that while it suffers from lengthy loading times, they called it the best scrolling fighter game on the system, and felt to be superior to Taito's PuLiRuLa and Capcom's own Dynasty Warriors (the Retro Gamer team were confusing Dynasty Warriors with Dynasty Wars).
 In 2023, Time Extension included the collection on their top 25 "Best Beat 'Em Ups of All Time" list.